Hannoob/ROPvsSolid/README.md

 When I saw this, my mind was blown, by giving our dependencies nice names, we were able to define the behavior of our dependencies using words, and then giving our asserts nice names, we can describe the expected behavior in words.
 This looks a lot like many of the tests written using BDD frameworks, but this does not use any fancy frameworks.
 Just standard F# is used to achieve these readable re-usable tests.
-I also believe that this is just the tip of the iceberg, our re-usable asserts could also accept additional parameters as input making it more re-usable.
+I also believe that this is just the tip of the iceberg.
+Our re-usable asserts could also accept additional parameters as inputs, making it more re-usable.
-Finally, coming back to one of our assumptions; "we assume that if tests are brittle or difficult to write, they will not be written or maintained, resulting in bad code".
+Finally, coming back to one of our assumptions: "we assume that if tests are brittle or difficult to write, they will not be written or maintained, resulting in bad code".
 Because of the high readability and re-usability of these test components, it is super easy to write and maintain.
 This, in my opinion, would lead to better code in the long term.

-## Some drawbacks or ROP and ROP style testing
+## Some drawbacks of ROP and ROP style testing

 Despite how much I love this new way of writing and testing code, I have three issues with this style of writing code and testing.

 ### 1. Tooling

-The first is a pretty minor issue, and that is that the way the new ROP tests are structured, are not very compatible with how Visual Studio displays these tests.
+The first is a pretty minor issue.
+The way the new ROP tests are structured, are not very compatible with how Visual Studio displays these tests.
 As demonstrated in the example below, the traditional C# tests are displayed in such a way, that when any tests fail, it is clear from just looking at the test runner, which tests failed, however, when looking at the F# tests, the exact test case that failed is not obvious.
 In this example, I broke the code that would return a "userId".
 From just looking at the C# test results, it is immediately obvious what happened in the C# tests, as opposed to the F# tests that would take some debugging to find out what is actually broken.